The table below summarises current NSW 'held' water for the environment.

 |Valley||High Security||General Security||Supplementary||Unregulated||Aquifer||Total|

 |The Living Murray (TLM)|

-- These figures have been rounded up, and the Department of Planning, Industry and Environment (DPIE) considers them to be accurate at the time of printing.
+- These figures have been rounded up, and the Department of Planning and Environment (DPE) considers them to be accurate at the time of printing.

 - This table is an operational record, so some minor adjustments may need to be incorporated when the data is verified by audit.